Jason2B3/DEV_NOTES/JS Notes/NPM, Yarn, Libs, Features.md

-### What about Yarn?

-Most people install JS packages from the NPM registry using the NPM package manager Yarn is a faster and reliable alternative that can perform the same actions w/ diff syntax

-FOR THE RECORD:
-After the latest release of NPM, yarn is now no longer leaps ahead of it in any relevant category The manager you choose is irrelevant, and NPM is more popular anyway

 # 3rd Party Packages & Bundling

 This chapter is not about the JS language itself.
 It focuses on the development process and the modern tools/ecosystem centered around JS that all developers use